-4. Syllabus Goals and Assessment Objectives
+4. Syllabus aims and assessment objectives

-4.1 Goals
+4.1 Aims

-The goals of the syllabus are the same for all candidates.
-The goals are set out below and describe the educational purposes of a course in First Language English for the Cambridge IGCSE examination.
+The aims of the syllabus are the same for all candidates.
+The aims are set out below and describe the educational purposes of a course in First Language English for the Cambridge IGCSE examination.
 They are not listed in order of priority.

-The goals are to:
+The aims are to: